alejandro-kid/datamart-challenge/README.md

 ### Endpoint

 The endpoint to process the request does not have something weird.
 Checking if the list provided by the user is a number list is the only validation implemented.

+## Problem 3

+Write a class called BinaryTree that implements a binary search tree.
+The class must have methods to insert, find, and must be able to print the tree in ascending order.
+Analyze the computational complexity of each operation implemented in your solution.

+### Solution

+A binary tree is a non-linear data structure in which each node can point to one or at most two nodes.
+Binary search trees are a special type of binary tree whose characteristic lies in the ordered way of inserting its elements, thus facilitating the search for a particular node.
+The main functions implemented by the author were the following: insert, minValueNode, maxValueNode, delete, find and inorder.
+For insertion, deletion and search (includes minValueNode and maxValueNode) the complexity is **O(log n)**.
+To print the values of the tree, the complexity is **O(n)** where n is the number of nodes that the tree has.